Close Banner

 Gluten-Free at Disney World - Nomad Lounge Churros

-You have to hunt a bit for gluten-free churros at Disney World, as it’s only available at Nomad Lounge in Animal Kingdom.
+You have to hunt a bit for gluten-free churros at Disney World, as they're only available at Nomad Lounge in Animal Kingdom.
 But it’s sooo worth it!

 4. Whole Fruit and Vegetable Snacks

-Fruit and vegetables to snack on can be found at several locations throughout Disney World.
+Fruit and vegetables for snacking can be found at several locations throughout Disney World.
 Not only are they healthy, but also allergy-friendly.
-Bananas, grapes, apples, oranges, pineapple spears, carrots and celery with dip and more can be found at various kiosks and locations, including Liberty Square Market at Magic Kingdom, Anaheim Produce at Disney’s Hollywood Studios, Harambe Fruit Market at Disney’s Animal Kingdom and Sunshine Seasons at EPCOT.
+Bananas, grapes, apples, oranges, pineapple spears, carrots and celery with dip and more can be found at various kiosks and locations, including Liberty Square Market at Magic Kingdom, Anaheim Produce at Disney's Hollywood Studios, Harambe Fruit Market at Disney's Animal Kingdom and Sunshine Seasons at EPCOT.

 5. Snacks with Character